- The EC meeting

 - Year of Mathematical Biology 2018

-The year of Mathematical Biology 2018 is a joint venture of the European Mathematical Society and the European Society for Mathematical and Theoretical Biology.
-It will celebrate the huge recent increase in applications of mathematics to biology and life sciences, and foster the feedback loop between life sciences and mathematics for years to come.
+The year of Mathematical Biology 2018 is a joint venture of the EMS and the European Society for Mathematical and Theoretical Biology (ESMTB).
+The main objectives are to celebrate the huge increase and importance of applications of mathematics to biology and life sciences in recent years and to foster the feedback loop between life sciences and mathematics for years to come.
 An organization committee for this joint EMS-ESMTB event has been set up through the Applied Mathematics Committee of the EMS with Jose A. Carrillo (Imperial College London, UK) as Chair.
 If you have any suggestions or ideas that you want to share with us, activities to be done, activities to be included or any queries, please contact any member of the committee.

 Keep up with the EMS and its Newsletter on social media: